opengitorg/openmr-git-course/_episodes/03-history.md

 ```
 $ git status			# See that we have a clean working directory
-$ gedit paper.md		# Inspect file to verify changes have been discarded
+$ atom article.md		# Inspect file to verify changes have been discarded
 ```
 {: .language-bash}